The Cohort Arc

 Across all serious fields.

 Engineering, law, medicine, finance, the arts, research, public service.
-The criterion for a practitioner is not their title — it is whether they have done something serious and are willing to invest in someone who will too.
+The criterion for a practitioner is whether they have done something serious and are willing to invest real time in someone who will too.
+Title is not the question.

 On formation

 "You cannot teach a person in isolation from their community.
-Learning is a form of entering a lineage — not acquiring information."
+Learning is a form of entering a lineage; information alone cannot transmit it."

 The conviction behind the Mentorship Network.